shygy/terminal_games/shygyGames - README.md

 - Type 'h' or 'history' at any time to see a list of your previous guesses and results
 - Type 'reveal' to see the secret code if you want to give up
 - Try to crack the code in as few attempts as possible

+### Roulette
+- Classic casino game where you bet on where a ball will land on a spinning wheel
+- Place bets with your Rocks on various outcomes with different payouts
+- You start with 100 Rocks
+- Multiple betting options available:
+  - Inside Bets (higher payouts): Straight Up (35:1), Split (17:1), Street (11:1), Corner (8:1)
+  - Outside Bets (1:1 payouts): Red/Black, Odd/Even, High/Low
+- Place multiple bets in a single round to increase your chances

 ### Blackjack
 - Classic card game where you aim to get as close to 21 as possible without going over